ryanq47/WhisperNet/Documentation/ObsidianDocs/Server/Plugins/SimpleC2/Nodes/HTTP Node.md

 Todo:

-- [ ] Find a way to store/hold onto the data posted by clients, and get itback to the server.
+- [x] Find a way to store/hold onto the data posted by clients, and get itback to the server.
 Maybe a dedicated endpoint under clientname/results/data or soemthign taht holds the JSON? need to think about it.
+	- Solved: Post to /clientdata, that endpoint takes the json provided, and pops it into a db.
+Each unqiue ID gets a table in the SimpleC2Data.db

+- [ ] Setup external listener to be able to post successfully to this endpoint

 Simple desc